yaraholding/TrivialDrive/README.md

 License
 -------
-Copyright 2012 yara mobile, Inc.
+Copyright 2012 Yara Mobile, Inc.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for